weixsong/libra/README.md

 canny edge detection in UI thread, and doing face detection in a new thread, then, right now most of Android phone is 4 cores cpu, then compute burden could be distributed into each cpu core.

+In this project, ASM points location is done by native c/c++ code, and because ASM really cost a longer time to compute the points location, so ASM computation will be done in AsyncTask, this method will not block the UI thread and will not cause an ANR error of Android.

 Actually the orginal project of this demo that I developed one year ago support both front camera and back camera, and user could config to choose camera and choose use native c/c++ code or opencv4android java SDK, but now I don't have enough time, so here just developed a working demo, someone interested about this project could fork it and